Weight Concerns: A Top Stress Producer for Women

 A recent survey showed Americans find personal health a much more stressful topic than even a year ago.
-What many of us don’t realize (and what scientists are just starting to understand) is that dieting, Americans’ most common solution to weight concerns, doesn’t offer any real answers for the majority of us.
+What many of us don’t realize (and what scientists are just starting to understand) is that dieting, the most common approach to managing weight concerns for Americans, doesn’t offer any real answers for the majority of us.

 Cortisol – The New Diet Buzzword